A Yellowstone Trip that Includes Utah and Idaho

 We recommend approximately 14 days for this trip in order to experience each town and activity without feeling too rushed.
 You have a lot of miles to cover, so we suggest spending a couple of days in the Black Hills and a couple of days in and around Yellowstone National Park.
 This itinerary is full of suggestions of some of the best places to stop, especially during your longer days on the road.
 So plan your trip accordingly so that you experience the places that spark your interest the most.
 These areas can be crowded in the summertime, and for good reason.
 There are multiple events and the weather is beautiful.
 If you want to avoid crowds we suggest traveling at the end of spring or the beginning of fall.
 If you can’t make that happen then we suggest visiting the smaller towns on the weekends and the National Parks, Monuments and bigger towns on the weekdays.
 Wintertime is still beautiful in these places, however, many roads are closed and you cannot drive into some of the parks.

 Salt Lake City is a great town, and one that we would recommend spending some time in, but not today.
 That will come at the end of the trip.
 For the start of your trip, we would recommend landing in SLC, gathering your bags and getting your car.
-After this head up north on the 15 to the northern suburbs of Layton and Ogden, before reaching your overnight stop in Logan.
-Both Layton and Ogden are full of great little restaurants and shops and we would recommend taking the time to stop for a few hours in each one.
+After this head up north on the 15 to the northern suburbs of Layton, before reaching your overnight stop in Ogden.
+Both Layton and Ogden are full of great little restaurants and shops and we would recommend taking the time to stop for a few hours in Layton before spending the night in Ogden.
 It’s a great chance to acclimate yourself to the American West before heading out onto the road.
 When you arrive in Logan, don’t just make it a one night stop.
 Stay through the next day and enjoy the Bear River Mountains.

 Logan, Utah is an amazing place to spend some time.
 From the outdoor adventures to be had to the great downtown experiences, you can have any kind of time you want in this amazing town nestled at the foot of the nearly 10,000-foot high Bear River Range.
 Logan’s setting is beautiful in any season.
 There are many places to fuel up for the day, but a breakfast in Logan wouldn’t be complete without a trip to Angie’s.
 It is the classic American breakfast menu, done with great food and great service all in a downtown locale.
 From there, pick your fancy.
 You can head up into White Pine Lake trail system or check out the unsurpassed Wind Caves and Crimson Trail in Logan Canyon.
 Or stay in town and visit the local history with a downtown tour.
 Stop in at the Cache Valley Visitor’s Bureau for more information about all the things to do both in-town and out.

 This is going to be a short driving day but packed with a bunch of activities along the way.
 The first thing you are going to need is coffee.
-Head to Cafe Ibis to get a healthy start to your day and in-house roasted coffee.
+Head to Caffe Ibis to get a healthy start to your day and in-house roasted coffee.
 Afterward hop in your car and get ready for some beautiful scenery.
 The route to Afton, takes you up Hwy 89 to Bear Lake through Logan Canyon.
 Logan Canyon is a National Scenic Byway and has plenty of great photo ops.
 About 40 miles into your drive you will hit Garden City and Bear Lake.
 Well worth a stop to stretch your legs, Bear Lake is known as the “Caribbean of the Rockies” for its unique turquoise-blue color, which is due to the refraction of limestone deposits suspended in the lake.
 A great place to stop is Bear Lake State Park.
-After that head to LaBeaus Drive Inn for a Raspberry Shake.
-You won’t regret it.
 After Garden City, Hwy 89 will cut through a corner of Idaho before entering Wyoming.
 In Wyoming you will enter the Bridger-Teton National Forest, one of the most beautiful National Forests in the US, eventually ending up in the Star Valley and Afton.
 Afton is a great place, and we recommend staying the night in this quintessential western town.

 We hope that you explored all you wanted to Jackson because it’s time leave the city behind and head north for a nature-focused experience in Grand Teton National Park.
 You really aren’t prepared for the beauty until you actually experience these mountains up close.
 Today you are going to explore crystal clear lakes, flowing rivers, and great spots for photography all with the rugged Grand Tetons next to you.
 If you really want to enjoy Grand Teton National Park you can avoid the crowds and bike on the many trails throughout the park.
 After you have been blown away by the Grand Tetons let’s head north towards Yellowstone.